 Why it matters

-• The closure of DACOWITS marks a significant shift in military policy, prioritizing combat readiness over gender-focused recruitment strategies.
+• The closure of DACOWITS marks a significant shift in military policy, prioritizing combat readiness over gender-focused recruitment.

-• Critics argue that emphasizing women's recruitment may detract from traditional military values and effectiveness, sparking a broader debate on gender roles in the armed forces.
+• Critics argue that focusing on women's recruitment may detract from overall military effectiveness and readiness, raising concerns about gender equality in the armed forces.

 What’s next